stashed/docs/docs/guides/latest/workloads/deployment.md

 stash-recovered-867688ddd5-zswhs   1/1     Running   0          22m
 ```

-Verify that the sample data has been restored in `/source/data` directory of the `stash-recovered` Deployment's pod using the following command,
+Verify that the sample data has been restored in `/source/data` directory of the `stash-recovered` pods of a Deployment using the following command,

 ```console
 $ kubectl exec -n demo stash-recovered-867688ddd5-67xr8 -- cat /source/data/data.txt
 sample_data
 ```

-# Cleaning Up
+## Cleaning Up

 To clean up the Kubernetes resources created by this tutorial, run: